Menu

 Dr. Maria Montessori: A Trailblazer in Medicine and Education

-At its core, Montessori’s philosophy was about more than academics:
+At its core, Montessori’s philosophy focused on three guiding principles:

-• Respect for the individual — seeing each person as capable and worthy of dignity.
+• Respect for the individual – Every person is capable and worthy of dignity.

-• Learning by doing — growth comes through active, hands-on engagement, not passive instruction.
+• Learning by doing – Growth comes through active, hands-on engagement.

 From Children to Dementia Care: A Continuing Legacy

-The story does not end with classrooms.
-A century later, Dr. Cameron Camp recognized the power of Montessori’s principles for another group often overlooked: people living with dementia.
-By adapting Montessori’s ideas—prepared environments, step-based tasks, and meaningful roles—he showed that residents in long-term care could regain purpose, reduce responsive behaviors, and reconnect with joy.
+A century later, Dr. Cameron Camp recognized that the same principles that empowered children could transform life for another often-overlooked group: people living with dementia.
+By adapting Montessori’s methods — structured environments, step-based tasks, and meaningful roles — he demonstrated that residents in long-term care could regain purpose, reduce responsive behaviors, and reconnect with joy.

-Just as Montessori helped marginalized children reveal abilities once thought impossible, her methods now help older adults demonstrate strengths, dignity, and humanity in the face of cognitive decline.
+Just as Montessori revealed untapped abilities in children once considered “unteachable,” her methods now help older adults rediscover competence, confidence, and belonging in the face of cognitive decline.

 Key Works by Dr. Maria Montessori